Robert-van-Engelen/Forth850/README.md

 ### CASE
 _x -- ; C: -- 0_
-begin CASE ENDCASE switch
+begin CASE ENDCASE switch;
 may throw -14 "interpreting a compile-only word"

 ### OF
 _x1 x2 -- x1 or x1 x2 -- ; C: n1 -- orig n2_
-take CASE arm if x1=x2
+take CASE arm if x1=x2;
-otherwise branch to next OF
+otherwise branch to next OF;
 may throw -14 "interpreting a compile-only word"

 ### ENDOF
 _-- ; C: n -- orig n_
-branch to ENDCASE
+branch to ENDCASE;
-may throw -14 "interpreting a compile-only word" may throw -22 "control structure mismatch"
+may throw -14 "interpreting a compile-only word";
+may throw -22 "control structure mismatch"

 ### ENDCASE
 _x -- ; C: n*orig n --_
-close CASE
+close CASE;
-may throw -14 "interpreting a compile-only word" may throw -22 "control structure mismatch"
+may throw -14 "interpreting a compile-only word";
+may throw -22 "control structure mismatch"

 ### HANDLER